crest-cassia/oacis_docker/README.md

   - See [Docker home page](https://www.docker.com/).

-2. Run start script like,
+2. Start a new OACIS container by running the start script.

     ```sh:run_oacis_docker.sh
-./run_oacis_docker.sh {YOUR PROJECT NAME} {PORT}
+./bin/run_oacis_docker.sh {YOUR PROJECT NAME} {PORT}
     ```

-  - ex.

-    ```sh:example
-./run_oacis_docker.sh test 3000
-# Create project directory ./test, ./test/db, ./test/Result_development and ./test/.ssh
-# You can access oacis via webbrowser like http://localhost:3000.
-    ```

-3. Stop and restart your project
+3. Stop the container

+  - Run `exit` in the container.
-  - When you exit form your project, oacis process will be going to stop automatically.
+  - When you exit the container, oacis process is going to be stoped automatically.

+4. Restart a container for an existing project

-  - Just run `run-docker-oacis` to restart your project
+  - Run the start script with an existing project name to restart your project.

 ## More infomation